7.1 Google’s Security Measures, Controls and

 liability with respect to the Data Incident.

-Customer is responsible for its use of the Services and
+its and its Customer's use of the Services and its and

-its storage of any copies of Customer Data outside
+their storage of any copies of Partner Data outside

 Google’s or Google’s Subprocessors’ systems, including: